Reno Gazette-Journal

 The Reno Gazette Journal is a daily newspaper in Reno, Nevada.
-It is owned and operated by USA Today Co..
+It is owned and operated by USA Today Co.

 History

 The first edition of the Nevada State Journal was published on November 23, 1870.
 It was a Republican paper founded by J.G.
 Law.
-The Reno Evening Gazette was founded on March 28, 1876 by Alexander & Hayden.
+The Reno Evening Gazette was founded on March 28, 1876, by Alexander & Hayden.

 Speidel Newspapers bought the Gazette on October 1, 1939, and bought the Journal a month later.
 Gannett bought Speidel Newspapers on May 11, 1977.
 The two papers were combined on October 7, 1983.

+On January 11, 2019, the executive editor Kelly Scott was replaced by Brian Duggin.

 On April 16, 2019, an edition of the Nevada State Journal was found during the opening of a time capsule from 1872 in the cornerstone of a demolished Masonic lodge in Reno.

+In March 2022, The Reno Gazette Journal moved to a six-day printing schedule, eliminating its printed Saturday edition.

+On July 21, 2022, Brian Duggin stepped down after serving as the executive editor for three years.
+On August 18, 2022, he was succeeded by Peggy Santoro.

 In May 2024, the newspaper announced it will switch from carrier to postal delivery.